ecmwf/anemoi-graphs/docs/graphs/node_coordinates/hex_refined_icosahedron.rst

          resolution: 4
        attributes: ...

-where resolution is the number of refinements to apply.
+where resolution is the number of refinements to be applied.

 .. csv-table:: Hexagonal Hierarchical refinements specifications
    :file: ./hex_refined.csv